trkibler/ControlFlowConverter/Readme.md

 This repo contains files for parsing C programs and attmepting to move indirect control flow stuctures to direct control flow.

+To demonstrate the effectiveness of this technique we have included the inih library, which we have determined is effective at demonstrating some of of the control flow patterns that we are interested in correcting.

 The "inih" library is distributed under the New BSD license: